Acetamiprid: Safety indications

+In Europe Acetamiprid is not considered persistent in soil but persistent in water.

+It is considered highly toxic for aquatic organisms.

-Acetamiprid is classified as unlikely to be a human carcinogen.
-Acetamiprid has a low acute and chronic toxicity in mammals with no evidence of carcinogenicity, neurotoxicity or mutagenicity.
+In United States, Acetamiprid is classified as unlikely to be a human carcinogen by EPA.
+Acetamiprid has an uncertain acute and chronic toxicity in mammals.
 It is classified as toxicity category rating II in acute oral studies with rats, toxicity category III in acute dermal and inhalation studies with rats, and toxicity category IV in primary eye and skin irritation studies with rabbits.
 It is mobile in soil, but degrades rapidly via aerobic soil metabolism, with studies showing its half-life between <1 and 8.2 days.
 The U.S. Environmental Protection Agency (EPA) does not consider it to be environmentally persistent.

 A recent study has implicated acetamiprid as a cause of erectile dysfunction in human males and may be implicated in the problem of declining human fertility, and called into question its safety, particularly where its use may be subject to abuse.

 To ensure that application rates do not exceed limits which may be toxic to non-target vertebrates, the US proposes a maximum application rate of 0.1 to 0.6 lb/acre of active ingredient per season of agricultural land, differentiating between different crop types.
 In China, the maximum dose is lower than in the US.
 The recommended dose that is used in agriculture ranges from 0.055 to 0.17 pounds of active ingredient per acre.